Activity for ages 5 to 7.

 The game is a great activity to play individually or in groups.

 If your students play together, players will take turns drawing a card.
 Everyone in the group will read the card together and then dot the matching apple.

 Grab Your Set

 Ready for some fun sight word practice?!
-Click the blue download button below to grab your free set and then hop over and snag our apple addition cards too!
+Click the blue download button below to grab your free set and then hop over and snag our entire pack of apple themed centers!